Allas1231/SecureLogin/README.md

-# SecureLogin
-Multifactor Authentication Using QR code and Username/Password
+# Secure Multifactor Login System

-In this project I'm going to build secure login system with database for clients.I performed two major task in this project that are multifactor authentication and encrption of user password. first create new database and fill it with data like username and password then create server script and coonect it to the database and write client script which is use to send request to the server and server check the availibilty of username and password from the database and then server give access to the client login or not to reduce the major vulnerabilities.
+In this project I'm going to build secure login system with database for clients.
+I performed two major task in this project that are multifactor authentication and encrptionof user password.
+First create new database and fill it with data like username and password then create server script and coonect it to the database and write client script which is use to send request to the server and server check the availibilty of username and password from the database and then server give access to the client login or not to reduce the major vulnerabilities.